QARANC.co.uk Find Extra Work

 There had been a blockade at the port in Beirut but Israeli forces temporarily lifted the blockade so that British nationals could be evacuated to Cyprus.

-The Princess Mary's Hospital still provides care and treatment to military personnel and their families.
-It does not provide care to holidaymakers.
-There are two general medical and surgical wards and a maternity unit.
-Operations are still performed in fully manned operating theatres and specialist consultants are flown out.
+The Princess Mary's Hospital provided care and treatment to military personnel and their families.
+It did not provide care to holidaymakers.
+There were general medical and surgical wards and a maternity unit.
+Operations were performed in fully manned operating theatres and specialist consultants were flown out.

 The Children’s Ward of TPMH closed in 2006 and children of service personnel are now cared for at the Medical Centres of British Forces Cyprus at RAF Akrotiri, Dhekelia, Episkopi or Nicosia Garrison and the hospitals of the republic of Cyprus (ROC).
 The last military children’s nurse was a QA (Captain Gail Lesley Whittle) and left her post in 2006.
 Children are now cared for by the Primary Healthcare Team of Soldiers, Sailors, Airmen and Families Association (SSAFA) and local health care professionals.